Complete complexes and spectral sequences: Introduction

 \item[(2)] $\ol{\PP C}(V^\bullet)$ contains $\PP C^\circ(V)$ as an open dense part, and the complement $\PP SS(V^\bullet)-\PP C^\circ(V)$ is a divisor with normal crossings.

 \item[(3)] One can obtain $\ol{\PP C}(V^\bullet)$ as the successive blowup of the closures of the natural strata in $\PP C(V^\bullet)$.

-\end{enumerate} These results obtained by combining Theorems \ref{thm:wonder1} and \ref{thm:CCSS}.
+\end{enumerate} These results are obtained by combining Theorems \ref{thm:wonder1} and \ref{thm:CCSS}.
 The realization of $\ol{\PP C}(V^\bullet)$ as an iterated blowup generalizes the approach of Vainsencher \cite{vainsecher} to complete collineations.
 In the main body of the paper we work over any algebraically closed field $\k$ of characteristic $0$ and consider the varieties $C(V^\bullet)$ as well.
 Also, more generally, for any graded locally free sheaf of finite rank $V^\bullet$ over an arbitrary normal variety $X$ over $\k$, we introduce relative versions of varieties of complexes $ C_X(V^\bullet)$ and $\PP C_X(V^\bullet)$ (cf. Section \ref{subsec:relcom}).
 When $X$ is smooth we obtain the analogs of the results (1)-(3) above. .2cm

 \paragraph{ C. Phenomena behind the results.} The main phenomenon that makes our theory work, is the remarkable {\em self-similarity of the variety of complexes}.
 More precisely, $C(V^\bullet)$ is subdivided into strata (loci of complexes with prescribed ranks of the differentials).
 The transverse slice to a stratum passing through a point $D\in C(V^\bullet)$ (i.e., a differential in $V^\bullet$), is itself a variety of complexes but corresponding to the graded vector space $H^\bullet_D(V^\bullet)$ of cohomology of $D$ (cf. Propositions \ref{prop:ncone} and \ref{prop:rel-ncone}).
 This generalizes the familiar self-similarity of the determinantal varieties: the transverse slice to the stratum formed by matrices of fixed rank inside a determinantal variety, is itself a determinantal variety of smaller size.
+In particular, our analysis implies that our stratification is conical in the sense of MacPherson and Procesi \cite{macpherson-procesi}.

 .2cm

 Further, the classical intuitive reason behind the appearance of complete collineations has a transparent homological meaning.
 To recall this reason, consider a 1-parameter family $A(t)$ of linear operators $V\to W$ (depending, say, analytically on a complex number $t$ near $0$).
 If $A(t)$ is nondegenerate for $t\neq 0$ but $A_0=A(0)$ is degenerate, then the ``next Taylor coefficient" of $A(t)$ gives $A_1: \Ker(A_0)\to\Coker (A_0)$, the further Taylor coefficients give $A_2$ and so on.
 This gives the limit $\lim_{t\to 0} A(t)$ in the space of complete collineations in the classical theory.